EJohnson3363/NierReplicantRando/README.md

 ## Build instructions

-To build a .dll from the source code, you must have the Lunar Tear source code saved in a subdirectory: `NierReplicantRando/third_party/LunarTearLoader/...`.
-You must also have Visual Studio 2022 C++ build tools installed.
+To build a .dll from the source code, you must have the following dependencies:
+* Lunar Tear source code saved in a subdirectory: `NierReplicantRando/third_party/LunarTearLoader/...`
+* `Player.hpp` from [this project](https://github.com/Acurisu/NieR-Replicant-ver.1.22474487139/) saved in a subdirectory: `NierReplicantRando/third_party/Player.hpp`
+* Visual Studio 2022 C++ build tools

 Navigate to the `NierReplicantRando` directory, then copy and paste the following commands into cmd: